Growing up with a narcissistic parent can have a profound and lasting impact on your mental and physical health.

-My conviction is that “if it hurts, it isn't love” - in fact if it hurts and you still want to stay in that painful relationship, I will encourage you to seek support and start the process of loving yourself out of emotional abuse and into someone who knows for sure that you deserve loving, honest and caring relationships in your life.
+In my personal journey it took me many years of therapy to incorporate the new conviction is that “if it hurts, it isn't love”.
+If you too have been exposed to this type of childhood and find yourself in painful relationships, I will encourage you to seek support and start the process of loving yourself out of abuse and into the new you, a you who knows that you deserve a loving, honest and caring relationship.

 Wishing you well